LIC Bonus Rates 2020 – 2021 | All details with illustrations

 Final Additional Bonus (FAB) is a one-time additional bonus, which is paid along with the maturity amount of participating (with profit) policies.
 FAB is paid in addition to the simple reversionary bonus declared and added to the policy account.
 Please note that Final Additional Bonus (FAB) is paid only once in the policies, resulting in a claim, by maturity or discounted claim (Surrender of policies with one year preceding the date of maturity) or death claim.

-Loyalty additions are paid as a one time benefit in some policies in lieu of simple reversionary bonus (SRB).
+Loyalty additions are paid as a one time benefit in some policies in lieu of a simple reversionary bonus (SRB).
 The main difference is that, unlike the simple reversionary bonus, which becomes a part of the policy benefits as and when it is declared, loyalty additions shall be available to the policyholder only at the time of exit from the policy.
-In other words, declared loyalty additions become applicable only to the policies getting exit, by way of death, surrender or maturity, in the declared year (subject to the conditions of the plan).
+In other words, declared loyalty additions become applicable only to the policies getting exit, by way of death, surrender, or maturity, in the declared year (subject to the conditions of the plan).

 LIC Bonuses - How to calculate?